-Your home kitchen is perhaps the main focal point of your entire home.
-Its benefits can range from improving the general comfort and atmosphere of your home to possibly increasing the value of your property.
+Your kitchen is perhaps the main focal point of your entire home.
+The benefits of updating it can range from improving the general comfort and atmosphere of your home to potentially increasing the value of your property.

-According to a new 2017 study commissioned by Houzz, an online community focusing on home design, a third of homeowners actually reported living a healthier lifestyle after a kitchen renovation.
+According to a the annual Kitchen Trends study commissioned by Houzz, an online community focusing on home design, a third of homeowners actually reported living a healthier lifestyle after a kitchen renovation.
 That includes eating more fruits and vegetables as well as preparing more meals at home.

 The cost associated with a complete remodel or kitchen renovation can add up and we’ll go over the specific amounts below.
 Here is some of the key information we found within the study: